kl3723-max/Caddy.github.io/_pages/about.md

 My work sits at the intersection of technology, design, and human development.
 I care deeply about how digital tools can support young people in understanding who they are and who they want to become.

-Previously, I interned at **ByteDance**, led the NYU Shanghai Youth League Committee, taught and organized rural children through the teaching program in **Chi Heng Foundation** , and taught migrant children in Shanghai in **Stepping Stones**.
+Previously, I interned at **ByteDance**, led the NYU Shanghai Youth League Committee for four years, taught and organized the teaching program for rural children in **Chi Heng Foundation** , and taught migrant children in **Stepping Stones** a non-profit organisation  in Shanghai.

-I grew up in Xi'an,the starting point of the Silk Road, and have a background in theater and drama for more than ten years.
+I grew up in Xi'an, the starting point of the Silk Road, and have a background in theater and host for more than ten years.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+📧：kl3723@nyu.edu

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+ig:caddy_ah_l